 \section{The constant surface elevation boundary condition}

-In some works \citep[\eg][]{ar_Greenspan_1978,ar_Rottman_1985}, subcritical flow over an barrier is modelled on the assumption that the surface elevation is constant between the base ($x=L_1$) and the crest ($x=L_2$), along with the condition of criticality ($h = q^{2/3}$) at the crest.
+In some earlier studies \citep[\eg][]{ar_Greenspan_1978,ar_Rottman_1985}, subcritical flow over a barrier is modelled on the assumption that the surface elevation is constant between the base ($x=L_1$) and the crest ($x=L_2$), along with the condition of criticality ($h = q^{2/3}$) at the crest.
 In these models

 thus the boundary condition is

 While this may appear reasonable, in fact it predicts energy generation.
 Indeed by \cref{eqn:ot:BC_energy_loss} the energy loss is required to be positive, $\Delta E_b \geq 0$, whereas the above model predicts a negative value